 Miguel Gomez is the Director of AIDS.gov, a portal to all Federal domestic HIV/AIDS information and provides guidance on how HIV/AIDS programs can use new media tools.
 Mr. Gomez introduced podcasting on AIDS.gov and also hosts a blog that showcases the use of new media for HIV prevention, testing, and treatment.
 Mr. Gomez has been working on HIV/AIDS issues since 1984 and has held positions with national AIDS organizations and the Federal government.
 He is the Office of the Secretary’s senior representative to the U.S. Department of Health and Human Services Web Council.

 Ms. Grant serves as the Acquisition Group Manager for FEDSIM’s Civilian Sector.
 As the Acquisition Group Manager, Ms. Grant, plans and directs the full range of procurement actions for GS-1102s supporting FEDSIM’s Civilian Directorate.
 This includes planning, assigning, and providing advice and/or instruction to contracting officers and contract specialist regarding the FEDSIM mission, work schedules, priorities, contractual assignments and administrative matters.
 Additionally, Ms. Grant serves as the chairperson for FEDSIM’s contract review panel; reviewing and approving pre-solicitation documents and contract awards.
 In addition to serving as the Acquisition Group Manager, Ms. Grant will also serve as the Contracting Officer for the Better Buy Pilot Project.
-Prior to GSA, she worked for the U.S. Army Intelligence and Security Command (INSCOM) as...
+Prior to GSA, she worked for the U.S. Army Intelligence and Security Command (INSCOM) as the Director...
 Read More.

 Robert Greenberg is founder and CEO of G&H International Services Inc., a Washington D.C. based firm that provides consulting and technology services to enhance the safety and security of communities across the nation.
 Mr. Greenberg works with Federal, State and Local governments to develop and implement initiatives and programs to assist the emergency services community and the Critical Infrastructure and Key Resource sector (CIKR) to strengthen community preparedness and resilience across the nation..
 Mr. Greenberg helped initiate and implement the Department of Homeland Security’s Virtual initiative (a DHS flagship Open Government Initiative) which is applying geospatial and other social media tools to catalyze a technical and cultural shift in the way in which the public safety community collaborates and shares information.
-G&H is...
+G&H...
 Read More.

 Robert Groat is the Chief Technology Officer for Smartronix, a global leader in designing, deploying and securing enterprise technologies in some of the world’s largest and most complex infrastructures.
 As Program Manager for the Recovery.gov 2.0 project, he led development of one of the largest publicly accessible SharePoint sites.
 It was also the first government-wide solution hosted in the Amazon cloud.